This is part three. Part one: "Five Minutes for Seven Years" and part two: "Anything for the Theatre" are found elsewhere on this blog

 “Oh, okay, can I see them?”

-“No, I don’t happen to have them right now.
-And that’s not really important.”
+“Uh well, I don’t happen to have them right now.
+I can’t show you them anyway, but that’s not really important.”

 “Well, I didn’t hire the ushers for how they dress, I do ask them to be clean, no torn clothes, neat.
 If we’re going to require something else this late in the season it might be a problem.”